What is a Stye?

-When a stye is in the early stages of development, the patient will feel tenderness and a burning sensation in the affected area (x).
-This can occur in the top or bottom eyelid.
+When a stye is in the early stages of development, you will feel tenderness and a burning sensation in the affected area. (x) It can occur in the top or bottom eyelid.
 The feeling will begin as general discomfort that becomes pinpointed as the stye emerges.
-The patient may notice a crusty film that accumulates along the edges of the eye in addition to pain while blinking (x, x, x).
+You may notice a crusty film accumulating along the edges of the eye in addition to pain while blinking. (x) (x) (x)

-External styes will appear on the outer part of the eyelid along the edge.
+External styes will appear on the outer part of your eyelid along the edge.
 They are painful when touched and will turn yellow as they grow.
-An external hordeolum stye also fills with pus that may leak as it becomes more inflamed.
-Symptoms specific to this form include edema, localized swelling and pain to the touch.
-Another symptom of an external stye is the appearance of a pimple type growth called a pustule.
-This will develop within the margin of the lid, and the head will begin to leak thick yellow pus as it grows larger.
+An external hordeolum stye also fills with a pus that may leak as it becomes more inflamed.
+Symptoms specific to this form include edema (excess fluid), localized swelling and pain to the touch.
+Another symptom of an external stye is the appearance of a pimple-type growth called a pustule.
+It will develop within the margin of the lid, and the head will leak thick yellow pus as it grows larger.

-Internal styes develop inside of the eyelid where it is moist.
-These tend to be the more painful form of stye, but unlike the former, do not present with pus leakage.
+Internal styes develop inside of your eyelid, where it is moist.
+These are the more painful form of stye, but they do not have pus leakage, unlike the former.
 Internal hordeolum appears with a diffused tenderness across the meibomian gland.
 A smaller pustule may develop on the inner surface; however, this type will not have leakage.

 Causes of Styes

 Styes can develop for several reasons.
-The most common cause is when the gland on the eyelid becomes blocked or when a follicle gets clogged (x).
-Hormonal changes in the body, as well as stress, can also create conditions that make developing a stye much easier (x).
+The most common cause is when the gland on the eyelid becomes blocked or when a follicle gets clogged.
+Hormonal changes in your body and stress can also create conditions that make developing a stye much easier. (x)

-Patients suffering from various medical conditions such as rosacea or blepharitis are more prone to developing styes (x, x).
-Rosacea is a common skin condition that results in patches of dry, dead skin.
+Patients suffering from various medical conditions such as rosacea or blepharitis are more prone to developing styes. (x) (x) Rosacea is a common skin condition that results in patches of dry, dead skin.
 Dead skin on the eyelids can cause blockages, which lead to the development of a stye.
-Blepharitis is a less common disorder that makes the patient’s eyelids inflamed.
+Blepharitis is a less common disorder that makes your eyelids inflamed.
 This inflammation creates a perfect environment for the stye to develop.
-In very rare instances, styes can develop as a side effect of skin cancer (x).
+In very rare instances, styes can develop as a side effect of skin cancer. (x)

-The Staphylococcus aureus bacteria is a common type that lives on the eyelids (x).
-When the patient’s glands become blocked, this bacteria can cause an infection.
-The infection then leads to the development of a stye (x).
-Eyelids secrete a natural oil called sebum, which helps to keep your lashes and lids lubricated along with protecting them from external irritants.
+The Staphylococcus aureus bacteria is a common type that lives on the eyelids. (x).
+Your glands become blocked.
+These bacteria can then cause an infection.
+The infection then leads to the development of a stye. (x) Eyelids secrete a natural oil called sebum, which helps to keep your lashes and lids lubricated along with protecting them from external irritants.
 When the eye becomes infected, this smooth oil will become waxy and thick.
 As a result, the sebum will clog the glands and allow bacteria to fester.

 Other Possible Causes